Okay, your year-end fundraising blitz is over. Now what? Do not simply take the money and run — consider nonprofit gratitude.

 Donor communications should never be just about the money.
 Because gifts are never just about the money.
 They’re about outcomes the donor cherishes, and values they want to express.
-So thanking them for being kind, caring and demonstrably generous is important.
+So thanking them for being kind, caring, and demonstrably generous is important.
 It makes supporters feel warm and fuzzy.

-Receipt of the gift is the beginning, not the end.
+The receipt of the gift is the beginning, not the end.
 Your holy grail should be building the relationship so you’ll achieve donor loyalty.
 When donors like you, and you continue to make them feel good about their involvement with you, this makes them want to continue sticking with you!